w2ak/Jekyll-Mono/projects/acn-nano.md

 ![Kubernetes UI](https://www.neze.fr/public/acn/nano/kubernetes-install-after.png)

 With only this setup, we only have the controler part of Kubernetes.
-We register a host that will be usable by Kubernetes as ressources.
+Ansible registers a host that will be usable by Kubernetes as ressources.
 In our single-host use case, the registered host is the same as the controller host.